 Winding from the ornate meeting rooms and private recesses of power, where bureaucrats discuss policy and the media is entertained, down toÂ the bowels of the building, through long forgotten corridors where concrete crumbles away from the walls and barrenÂ rooms echo to the sounds of clanking boilers and the scurrying of mice; Hydrocracker have created a staggeringly potent panorama of institutionalised state power, a lucid dream that unfolds to reveal nightmarish dimensions.

-New World Order is an amalgam of five of Harold Pinterâs shorter work, deriving from debt consolidation his later period where his output began to more directly engage in questions of politics and control.
+New World Order is an amalgam of five of Harold Pinterâs shorter work, deriving from supercar hire his later period where his output began to more directly engage in questions of politics and control.
 Despite being a playwright who took fastidious care over every element of the script, it is hard to believe that Pinter, the political animal, would not have given his support to Ellie Jonesâ superb reimagining that knits together five separate pieces so effortlessly that the joins between the work are made practically invisible (the only distinguishing mark being subtle changes in the linguistic character of different scenes).

 Most impressive is the use of location to create a unity of action.
 Site-specific and immersive productions may have boomed in popularity in recent years, and as a result become short hand for companies wishing to demonstrate their innovation, but none has managed the unification of text and place that Hydrocracker have achieved through locating their work within Shoreditch Town Hall.